 Website Telferscot Primary School

-Position type: 22.5 hours per week – 39 weeks per year (during school terms)
+Position type: Full time – 39 weeks per year (during school terms) – breakdown of hours to roles to be confirmed

-For further details or to arrange a school visit: Please contact Hannah Martin, School Business Manager, by telephone on 020 8673 7362 or by email
+For further details or to arrange a school visit: Please contact Hannah Martin, School Business Manager on 020 8673 7362 or by email

 To apply: All applications must use the forms supplied below and be submitted using the ‘Apply for Job’ button below – please do not submit CVs, as these cannot be accepted